radanskoric/masterhotwire/src/index.md

 - 1.9.
 Improve UX with Stimulus
 - 1.10.
 Stimulus being different from other frontend frameworks helps when a Hotwire application grows
 - 1.11.
 Exercise - Allow creating tickets directly in the columns
-- 2.0 Part II: Where you learn how to package a web app into native mobile apps with Hotwire Native
+- 2.0.
+Part II: Where you learn how to package a web app into native mobile apps with Hotwire Native *(coming soon)*
   - *details coming soon*
-- 3.0 Part III: Where you learn how to take it further
+- 3.0.
+Part III: Where you learn how to take it further *(coming soon)*
-  - *details coming soon*
+- 3.1.
+Understand how Turbo manages browsing history *(coming soon)*
+- 3.2.
+Advanced Stimulus usage *(coming soon)*
+- 3.3.
+Hotwire and SPA frameworks *(coming soon)*
+- 3.4.
+How to load test Turbo powered applications *(coming soon)*
+- 3.5.
+How to debug Hotwire applications *(coming soon)*
+- 3.6.
+Adding Turbo to a legacy application *(coming soon)*

+## Build that side-project in record time

+If your day job is a huge legacy application, switching to Hotwire might seem like an impossible task.
+And while the course also has a special section on introducing Hotwire to a legacy application, it's also perfect for launching a side-project.

+Hotwire and Rails are arguably the most productive combination for launching an application from scratch.

+The course is structured so that you can immediately start building an application and then enhance it as you learn new concepts.
+Even if you only have a few hours a week that will be enough to work through the course in a few weeks and build the first version of your application along side it.

 Subscribe to capture the launch discount:
 <script async data-uid="f452b98145" src="https://thoughtful-producer-2834.ck.page/f452b98145/index.js"></script>